 Faced with the social, political and economic challenges caused by the coronavirus pandemic, Taanteatro Companhia assumed (on 03/21/2020) the task of carrying out an international artistic collaboration project in the field of cinema and the performing arts, based on The Theatre and the Plague, essay by the French theatrologist Antonin Artaud (1896-1948).

-In this first, now iconic text of The Theater and its Double, originally presented as a public lecture on April 6, 1933, at the Sorbonne, Artaud developed the foundations of the Theatre of Cruelty by establishing an analogy between the disruption of civilizational order provoked by the Plague and the “convulsive passions” to be ignited by his transgressive theater poetic.
+In this first, today iconic-prophetic text from his best-known book, The Theater and its Double, originally presented as a lecture on April 6, 1933, at the Sorbonne, Artaud develops the foundations of the Theater of Cruelty, establishing an analogy between the rupture of civilizational order provoked by the “plague” and the “convulsive passions” to be unleashed by the virulence of his transgressive theatrical poetics.